ZhouZhangll/GPP-DFD/README.md

 # GPP-DFD

-This is the implementation used for gradient progressive pruning(GPP) and dual feature distillation.
+This is the implementation used for gradient progressive pruning(GPP) and dual feature distillation(DFD).
 For more details about the motivation, techniques and experimental results, refer to our paper.

 Prerequisites
 ------------